St. Mary's University School of Law, J.D., 1995

 - Seward v.
 Alexander Properties Group, No. 1:05-CV-601-SEB-JPG, 2005 U.S. Dist.
 LEXIS 31150 (S.D.
 Ind.
 Nov.
 21, 2005) (obtained complete dismissal of pregnancy discrimination case for property management company at pre-answer stage based on lack of personal jurisdiction).

-- Obtained directed verdict as lead counsel in jury trial against Title VII retaliation claims, the Florida Civil Rights Act, and the Florida Whistleblower's Act in United States District Court, Southern District Miami for technology client.
+- Obtained directed verdict as lead counsel in jury trial against Title VII retaliation claims, the Florida Civil Rights Act, and the Florida Whistleblower's Act for a technology client in United States District Court, Southern District Miami.

 - Twice obtained summary judgment and significant attorneys' fees awards for manufacturing company in age discrimination lawsuit in Superior Court of California, County of Los Angeles.

 - Obtained summary judgment for pharmaceutical company in multi-plaintiff litigation involving allegations of Title VII national origin discrimination, harassment, and retaliation in United States District Court, Western District of Michigan.

 - Obtained summary judgment for Georgia public employer in multi-plaintiff litigation involving allegations of Title VII sexual harassment and Equal Pay Act in United States District Court, Northern District of Georgia.

 - Obtained dismissal with prejudice after Plaintiff's deposition in FMLA lawsuit on behalf of a property management company in United States District Court, Northern District of Florida.

 - Obtained dismissal of class action complaint against property management company at pre-answer stage in Superior Court of Fulton County, Georgia.

 - Obtained arbitration award for Minnesota employer against its former employee alleging sexual assault and related torts in Broward County, Florida Circuit Court.

 - Obtained summary judgment for a Las Vegas based cable company on the issue of joint employment in FLSA collective action in the United States District Court, District of Nevada.

 Articles and Publications